 Twinkling Light Displays

 Drive-through Christmas displays can be found shining brightly throughout this Ozark Mountain town.
-Trail of Lights at Shepherd of the Hills is a two-and-a-half-mile route through the historic 160-acre Homestead.
-New this year is a “North Pole Adventure” walk-through experience that takes families on a journey through thousands of twinkling lights.
+Trail of Lights on Shepherd of the Hills Expressway is a two-and-a-half-mile route through the historic 160-acre Homestead.
+They also have a walk-through experience, “North Pole Adventure,” that takes families on a journey through thousands of twinkling lights.

 Let There Be Lights! at Promised Land Zoo features a two-mile LED display and a living nativity with animals to pet and feed.

-Finally, Branson’s Lights of Joy, the area’s traditional festival of Christmas lights, features more than 300 scenes including a Magical Mile with the 12 Days of Christmas and a nativity scene.
+Finally, Branson’s Lights of Joy, (formerly Gift of Lights) is the area’s traditional festival of Christmas lights, and features more than 300 scenes including a Magical Mile with the 12 Days of Christmas and a nativity scene.

 Strolling through the streets of Silver Dollar City twice a night is Rudolph’s Holly Jolly™ Christmas Light Parade, led by the most famous reindeer of all.
 With nine musical lighted floats and animated features, the parade is illuminated with 200,000 ultra-bright LED lights.

 Toys & Trains for Kids (and Kids at Heart)

 Step inside a classic Christmas tale aboard the renowned Polar Express on the Branson Scenic Railway After boarding an authentic locomotive at the 1906 Branson depot, you’ll experience a journey with character reenactments, a reading of the classic book, a visit with Santa, and plenty of hot chocolate and cookies.
 Wear your jammies!